Set Up an App

 After saving, use the OAuth flow to authorize ORQO with the external platform.

-Assign the credentials this app needs (bot tokens, API keys, SMTP passwords) using the credential selector.
-These credentials are passed to the adapter during message delivery.
+Assign the credentials this app needs (bot tokens, API keys, signing secrets) using the credential selector.
+These credentials are passed to the adapter during message delivery and webhook verification.

 Click Create App.
 ORQO saves the configuration and attempts to verify the connection by reaching the adapter URL.
 The app status updates to: